-Sarah Clark and Nicole Beaumont, are the Australian artistic collaboration, Clark Beaumont.
+Sarah Clark and Nicole Beaumont, are the Australian artistic collaboration, Clark Beaumont, currently based in Berlin.
 Using performance, video and installation, their practice explores ideas and constructs surrounding identity, interpersonal relationships, intimacy and female subjectivity.
 Their collaboration focuses on their individual and intersubjective experiences, using themselves as the subjects of their work and, their collaboration, as a proxy for relationships in general.
 Their works often explore the intersection between performativity and authenticity, as well as the shifting dynamic between performer and viewer.
 They continually strive to be all-inclusive Feminists.

 Clark Beaumont have presented live performances, videos and installations, nationally and internationally since 2010.
 Notably, in 2013, the collaboration exhibited work in Kaldor Public Art Project’s 13 Rooms, curated by Hans Ulrich Obrist & Klaus Biesenbach.
 In 2014, they held a solo exhibition at Roslyn Oxley9 Gallery, were selected as the QAGOMA Melville Haysom Memorial Art Scholarship recipient, and received Highly Commended at the Churchie National Emerging Art Prize.
 Recently, they have presented live performances at the Institute of Modern Art (Brisbane), the Australian Experimental Art Foundation (Adelaide), Monash University Museum of Art (Melbourne) and Queensland University of Technology Art Museum as part of Performance Now, curated by Roselee Goldberg.
 In 2015, the duo participated in Marina Abramovic’s Australian artist residency, exhibited in QAGoMA’s survey exhibition ‘GOMA Q: Queensland Contemporary Art’, and were finalists in the Jeremy Hynes Award.
 They are currently undertaking a yearlong residency in Berlin, a project that is supported by the Australia Council for the Arts.